 The coronavirus lockdown has meant many businesses find themselves in a new and unexpected situation.
 For the Crypto Curry Club business networking community, it meant valuable in-person events had to cease almost overnight.
 How could the organisation adapt?
 And what infrastructure and support would they need?

 Despite the global nature of emerging technology, finding locally-based contacts in your field is hugely important.
 The Crypto Curry Club is one of the UK tech and fintech sector's best opportunities to connect, running events in London, Bristol, Oxford and Cambridge.
-As they made the switch to video webinars, we were pleased to support them in developing their digital strategy.
+As they made the switch to video webinars, we were pleased to support them in developing their inbound marketing strategy.

 Read on to learn how we helped Crypto Curry Club to keep doing what they do best!

 Erica Stanford set up the Crypto Curry Club in 2018 to bring together key people in blockchain.
 She now offers highly regarded networking and educational events for the technology world, including the fintech and emerging tech communities.
 Rather than being promotional, business leaders and industry disruptors get together for a curry, share ideas, learn, and build connections.
 It's no wonder that these relaxed, monthly events have become a 'go-to'; attendees describe them as "thoughtfully curated" and "likely to benefit [the emerging tech scene] for years to come."

 Ever since we first attended one of the ‘Curries’ to learn more about blockchain, our organisations have found ways to support each other.
 You'll sometimes see us mentioned in the Crypto Curry Club newsletter, on LinkedIn, and speaking at their events.
 We provide support for HubSpot, strategy, and newsletter content.
 When the coronavirus lockdown brought the in-person Curry Clubs to a halt, we stepped up to help Erica adapt to the situation.